Description and Assessment of Assignments

 Written assignments should be submitted on time and in electronic form (PDF).
 Contributions to the course forum should be submitted to the course website by noon on the day before class (i.e., Sundays).

-Essays submitted after the due date will be penalized half a letter grade per day late to a maximum of four days, at which point the essay will receive a zero.
+Essays and projects submitted after the due date will be penalized half a letter grade per day late to a maximum of four days, at which point the assignment will receive a zero.
 Attendance is mandatory; if you need to miss class for medical reasons, please provide me with a doctor’s note.
 Classes missed without documentation will result in a 2% deduction from your participation mark.
 Arriving late to and departing early from class is considered an absence.
 On screening days, you are encouraged to remain and view the film, but you may be excused on the condition that you will watch the assigned film before the following class.
-If we have a guest speaker scheduled, you must remain in class for their presentation and Q&A. You are permitted to miss one “interactive session” without penalty.
+If we have a guest speaker scheduled, you must remain in class for their presentation and Q&A. You are permitted to miss one “interactive experience” without penalty.